 1996 David Hare's Skylight about a successful businessman who attempts to rehash a past affair with a young teacher opens tonight at Broadway's Royale Theatre.
 The Richard Eyre-helmed production stars Lia Williams, Christian Camargo and Michael Gambon.
 The production will run 116 performances before closing Dec.
 29.

+2000 Less than two weeks after ending its run at the Second Stage Theatre, the production of August Wilson's Jitney reopens today at the larger Union Square Theatre Off-Broadway.
+The first play written by the Tony Award and Pulitzer Prize-winning playwright looks into the lives of a group of black men working at a gypsy cab company (or jitney station) in 1970s Pittsburgh.
 2001 Led by Cristyne Lategano Nicholas, the NYC Tourism Chief, and Tim Zagat, president of the famous Zagat surveys of restaurants, New York City business leaders rally at the Eugene O'Neill Theatre to express support for the theatre industry in the wake of the 9/11 terrorist attacks, and to urge theatre fans to continue buying tickets.

 2002 Nunsense, the Off-Broadway novelty musical about a convent full of wacky nuns, spawns its fourth sequel: Meshuggah-Nuns, an entirely new show "with a touch of Yiddish," at the Fireside Theatre in Minneapolis.
 Previous entries in the series: Nunsense, Nunsense II, Sister Amnesia's Country Western Nunsense Jamboree and Nuncrackers (the Christmas themed show), and not counting Nunsense A-Men, the original show, but with an all-male cast.